-This level of maturity is essential for organizations with a transformational agenda.
-There are a large number of changes and difficult prioritization decisions to be made.
-Maturity standards at this level include: change capacity being assessed before initiating projects; leadership being developed to be more adaptive and the resilience levels of the organization consciously reviewed and developed.
+This level of maturity is essential for organisations with a transformational agenda.
+There are a large number of changes and difficult prioritisation decisions to be made.
+Maturity standards at this level include: change capacity being assessed before initiating projects; leadership being developed to be more adaptive and the resilience levels of the organisation consciously reviewed and developed.

-ECM in any form really only exists at maturity levels 3 and 4, and for many organizations it’s a slow process to attain these levels.
+ECM in any form really only exists at maturity levels 3 and 4, and for many organisations it’s a slow process to attain these levels.

-Moving from Tactical (level 2) to Organizational (level 3) maturity can be a significant step change for many organizations.
+Moving from Tactical (level 2) to Organisational (level 3) maturity can be a significant step change for many organisations.
 The key shift is the importance of consistency across all projects.
 Consistency is achieved by adopting a common language and methodology (change process, skills and tools) which is robust, yet flexible enough to be used on all projects of different magnitude and complexity.

 If would like to be kept up to date with new information in the series, please subscribe here for updates.

 Do you need to more effectively assess the Change Maturity in your organisation?